March 1, 2021

 Administering Organization: Triangle Community Foundation

-The Gertrude B. Elion Mentored Medical Student Research Award will provide an annual award to one student in the amount of $10,000.
+The Gertrude B. Elion Mentored Medical Student Research Award will provide annual awards in the amount of $10,000.
 These awards will support women medical students who are interested in pursuing health-related research projects.
 Students must have an interest in health research, and must have the support of a faculty mentor.

-- Nominations must be submitted by either Duke University Medical Center, or the University of North Carolina at Chapel Hill School of Medicine.
+- Plan of Study Restrictions: This award is restricted to women medical students who have completed at least one year of study at Duke University Medical Center or the University of North Carolina at Chapel Hill School of Medicine.

 How To Apply